Tattoo-Friendly Private Onsen in Nikko

 Are there private onsen baths in Nikko?

-Yes — three places offer private bathing.
-[Akebi Onsen](/onsen/akebi-onsen) is a day-use facility with all-private outdoor cabins along the Kinugawa River.
-[Akarinoyado Villa Revage](/onsen/akarinoyado-villa-revage) has three reservable indoor baths for overnight guests.
-[Okukinu Onsen Kaniyu](/onsen/okukinu-onsen-kaniyu) offers kashikiri family baths at a remote mountain ryokan.
+Yes, three places offer private bathing.
+Akebi Onsen is a day-use facility on the Kinugawa River built entirely around private outdoor cabins.
+Akarinoyado Villa Revage is a small bed-and-breakfast near the Nikko Botanical Garden whose three baths are all free to reserve privately for overnight guests.
+Okukinu Onsen Kaniyu is a remote mountain ryokan in the Okukinu valley with a reservable private bath.

 How much does a private onsen bath cost in Nikko?